SarthakJShetty/Arm/README.md

 This project comprises of a four degrees of freedom robotic arm, that is controlled by human gestures.

 ##### Note:
-This project is in the process of being developed, the code is neither stable or final.
+- This project is in the process of being developed, the code is neither stable or final.
+- Project report can be viewed [here](https://github.com/SarthakJShetty/Arm/tree/master/Project_Report), for documentation purposes.

 ### Credits
 This project was developed from an existing [Instructable](http://www.instructables.com/id/Kinect-Controlled-Arms/) as a base.
 The Instructable dealt with the development of a humanoid robot, comprising of 4 servo motors, 2 for each arm.
 The code was modified for a robotic arm.
 Some portions of the project retain the nascency, especially the Processing code.